ishita2002rai/singpass-v3-implementation/ReadMe.md

 **Why one keystore with two keypairs?**

-Both the signing key (`mockpass-key`) and encryption key (`mockpass-enc-key`) live in the same `carbon.p12` keystore — one file, one password, two aliases.
+Both the signing key (`singpass-key`) and encryption key (`singpass-enc-key`) live in the same `carbon.p12` keystore — one file, one password, two aliases.
 The signing key proves your identity to MockPass via the `client_assertion` JWT.
 The encryption key decrypts the JWE-wrapped ID token.

 **Why is the JWKS hosted inside WSO2 instead of a separate server?**